SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

 30. Continue with **Save**.

-    > With the newly created Role Collection you are later on able call Integration Flows or REST APIs deployed to the SAP Cloud Integration runtime.
+    > With the newly created Role Collection, you are later on able call Integration Flows or REST APIs deployed to the SAP Cloud Integration runtime.

 31. Go back to the subaccount.